BitcoinDesign/Guide/guide/daily-spending-wallet/requesting.md

 ## Creating the request

-Once an amount is decided, the user clicks the `Request` button and is navigated to the next screen for sharing the generated payment request.
+After entering an amount, the user taps the request button.
+The app generates and presents a payment request.

 This wallet defaults to a [unified payment request]({{ "/guide/how-it-works/payment-request-formats/#unified-payment-requests" | relative_url }}).
 These combine a [lightning invoice]({{ "/guide/how-it-works/payment-request-formats/#invoice" | relative_url }}) and an [on-chain address]({{ "/guide/how-it-works/payment-request-formats/#addresses" | relative_url }}) into a single payment request using BIP21.

 Unified requests remove the friction of users having to choose between requesting with lightning or on-chain, which can be confusing, especially for new users.

-The on-chain addresses used in this wallet are swap-addresses.
-They move received bitcoin into the users payment channels in a trust-minimized, non-custodial manner using [submarine swaps](https://thebitcoinmanual.com/articles/btc-submarine-swaps/).
-This is so users can avoid having both an on-chain and lightning balance.
-We cover these more in our [lightning services]({{ "/guide/how-it-works/lightning-services/#swaps" | relative_url }}) and receiving page.
+This wallet’s on-chain addresses are all swap addresses.
+These help with moving received bitcoin into the user’s lightning balance.
+This results in a single lightning balance and avoids a separate on-chain balance.
+This simplified experience is trust-minimized and non-custodial thanks to [submarine swaps](https://thebitcoinmanual.com/articles/btc-submarine-swaps/).
+We cover these more in our [lightning services]({{ "/guide/how-it-works/lightning-services/#swaps" | relative_url }}) and receiving pages.

 As unified requests [aren't widely supported yet](https://bitcoinqr.dev/), and users may want to request just from lightning or on-chain, they have options to share the lightning invoice or on-chain address independently.